-A Reuters consensus forecast shows the UK unemployment rate, is expected to be unchanged at 7.8 percent when it is released on Wednesday, but any unexpected rise could knock the pound lower.
+A Reuters forecast shows the UK unemployment rate, released on Wednesday, is expected to be unchanged at 7.8 percent.
+Any unexpected rise could knock sterling.

 Concerns about the UK economy have been increasing since finance minister George Osborne downgraded growth forecasts and said the country will miss debt-cutting goals in his mid-year budget statement last week, raising the possibility the country will lose its prized AAA credit rating.